Homework, Goat trotters in spicy sauce

 Meanwhile, thinly slice onions and chop or grind pepper, set aside.

-In a small bowl, put akanwu powder and water, stir till well mixed, let it settle a bit to allow any sand settle at the bottom.
+In a small bowl, put akanwu powder and water, stir until well mixed, let it settle a bit to allow any sand settle at the bottom.

 Put palm oil in a bowl,

-Add 1 tablespoon of the potash water and stir continuously using a wooden spoon, till the colour of the oil changes from red to yellow.
+Add 1 tablespoon of the potash water and stir continuously using a wooden spoon, until the colour of the oil changes from red to yellow.

 If it is cracking, add another 1/2 tablespoon of akanwu water and stir.
 This is called ncha (soap).